Oralia "Lalie" Thompson Barrios

 Thompson Barrios

-LOLITA — There will be a Celebration of Life Service to honor the life of Lalie on Saturday, July 30, 2022, at 1:00 pm at St. John Bosco Catholic Church, in Vanderbilt, with Father Owusu Boateng Johnson officiating.
-Services have been entrusted to Russell Todish of Slavik Funeral Home, 209 N. Allen St. Edna, TX 77957, 361-782-2152.
+LOLITA — The family of Lalie would like to invite you to join them in Celebrating her life on Saturday, July 30, 2022, beginning at 1:00 pm at St. John Bosco Catholic Church in Vanderbilt with Father Owusu Boateng Johnson officiating.
+Services have been entrusted to Slavik Funeral Home, 209 N. Allen St. Edna, TX 77957, 361-782-2152.

 Sign A Guestbook